 We enjoyed a two-hour boat trip in bamboo sampans on the Ngo Dong River in Tam Coc.
 Surrounded by dramatically-shaped limestone karsts, we floated through several majestic water caves – Hang Ca, Hang Hai, and Hang Ba.
 Tam Coc is often referred to as “Halong Bay on Land“.
-I visited Halong Bay during a previous trip to Vietnam, and it’s another remarkable visual phenomenon.
+I visited Halong Bay during a previous trip to Vietnam in 2012, and it’s a remarkable visual phenomenon.

 Each sampan was limited to a max of four passengers and a rower.
 I shared a boat with a couple from Wales.
 The woman was petrified of going through the caves and worried we might tip the boat – not sure why she didn’t opt out of the adventure.
 I felt safe, since the river was shallow, and life jackets were required.
 Her husband clearly enjoyed the sampan ride.
 At one point, the two of us grabbed paddles and participated in rowing.
 Many of the Vietnamese rowers are elderly people who were formerly farmers.
 Rowing tourists most of the day is hard work and wears on their bodies.
 We saw a few grebes fishing in the river but no other wild life.
 The imposing karst mountains, luxuriant green vegetation, and reflective river were mesmerizing!

 Lying Dragon Mountain and Mua Caves Complex